asv-soft/asv-mavlink/README.md

 - **IDE (Integrated Development Environment):** We recommend using [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) as your IDE for C# development.
 Make sure to install the necessary extensions and plugins for a better development experience.

 #### 2.2 **.NET 7 Installation:**
-- This project is built using [.NET 7](https://dotnet.microsoft.com/download/dotnet/7.0), the latest version of the .NET platform.
-Install .NET 7 by following the instructions provided on the official [.NET website](https://dotnet.microsoft.com/download/dotnet/7.0).

 - This project is built using [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) and [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0), the latest version of the .NET platform.
 We recommend installing .NET 7.0 by following the instructions provided on the official [.NET website](https://dotnet.microsoft.com/download/dotnet/7.0).

    ```bash